-As part of BGR Reports, a web-based series of reports BGR began publishing following the 2005 disaster, BGR comments on a $3 million contract for post-Katrina recovery planning awarded without inviting competition.
+As part of BGR Reports, a web-based series of reports BGR began publishing following the 2005 Hurricane Katrina disaster, BGR comments on a $3 million contract for recovery planning in New Orleans awarded without inviting competition.
 BGR also provides links below to documents referenced in the report:

 OVERVIEW This report is the latest installment in BGR’s Candidate Q&A Election Series.
 The new report consolidates and reissues the responses of the newly elected City of New Orleans mayor and councilmembers who completed BGR’s surveys last fall on important issues facing City government.
 We encourage citizens to revisit the issues by reviewing the BGR […]

 Overview For the October 14, 2017 primary elections in New Orleans, BGR provided voters with its 2017 Candidate Q&A Election Series.
 BGR submitted questions to all mayoral and City Council candidates on public safety, infrastructure and other important public policy issues facing the City of New Orleans government.
 BGR compiled the answers of the candidates who […]

 Overview In It’s the Law: Land Use Decision Making and the Master Plan, BGR provides clarity to recent public planning dialogue in New Orleans over the extent to which the Master Plan has the force of law.

 Overview BGR reviews a proposed property tax for the upkeep of public school facilities in New Orleans and 11 propositions to amend the Jefferson Parish charter that voters will decide on December 6, 2014.
 The charter propositions relate to: Modifying the Jefferson Parish Council’s authority to investigate parish affairs Limiting the outside employment of the […]